 As we discussed last month, even if you politely decline to perform the requested field tests — including taking a breathalyzer — you very well may be arrested for DUI anyway.
 It is important to contact an experienced DUI attorney in South Carolina who will defend your rights inside and outside the courtroom.

-Contact our skilled Fort Mill & Greenville DUI attorney at the David W. Martin Law Group by calling (803) 548-2468 today to schedule a free consultation to review your case and discuss how we may defend your case to pursue the best outcome available for your unique circumstances.
+Contact our skilled Fort Mill & Greenville DUI attorney at the David W. Martin Law Group by calling (803) 548-2468 today to schedule a consultation to review your case and discuss how we may defend your case to pursue the best outcome available for your unique circumstances.